 “Unsuitable as a first dog.”

-Raising a Jack Russell is a great responsibility.
-Contrary to popular belief, the Jack Russell is a demanding breed on a character level and is not necessarily suited to every family.
-It needs to be educated and looked after from the very first months of life, and in this regard, the breeder’s work is fundamental.
-Socialisation is an integral part of the education project, which may be difficult.
+Raising a Jack Russell is a significant responsibility.
+Contrary to popular belief, the Jack Russell is a demanding breed in temperament and may not be suitable for every family.
+It must be trained and cared for from the first months of life, making the breeder’s role crucial.
+Socialisation is vital to the training process, which can prove challenging.

 Tolerance to cold temperatures